The Secrets of Baking Real, Artisanal Breads

 Hot Cross Buns Trial No. 2

-Second trial of hot cross buns.
+The second trial of hot cross buns.
 This time, I made up the ground spice mix from the recipe in Elizabeth David's classic book English Bread and Yeast Cookery.
-It's a more complex mix than the bought spice mix - wonderfully fragrant when ground fresh.
+It's a more complex mix than the bought spice mix—wonderfully fragrant when ground fresh.

 I also used sultanas instead of raisins and increased the quantity up to 40%.

 I think I could increase spicing to 2%.
-But I'll wait for feedback from my Hot Cross Bun "guinea pigs" to tell me what they think of the 2 different buns.
+But I'll wait for feedback from my Hot Cross Bun "guinea pigs" to tell me what they think of the two different buns.

 Buckwheat Flour Sourdough Using White Leaven